Company restructuration in Thailand: Legal framework, procedures, and strategic benefits for foreign and local businesses

 The role of legal due diligence in company restructuration

 Legal due diligence is a fundamental step in any company restructuration in Thailand.
 Before implementing structural changes, it is essential to clearly identify the company’s existing legal, regulatory, and contractual position.
-Without this analysis, restructuration decisions may rely on incomplete or inaccurate information, increasing the risk of invalid corporate acts or regulatory challenges.
+Without this analysis, restructuration decisions may rely on incomplete or inaccurate information, which increases the risk of invalid corporate acts or regulatory challenges.

 How our Law Firm supports company restructuration in Thailand